dbj-data/kernel_ms_stl-to-be-merged-into-bench/readme.md

  </i>

  \<end citation>
+ -->

  Is there still such a thing as "MS STL Core"?
 If not is it on the roadmap?
 Is this going to be a MS STL part that will work with the new /kernel- switch variant, I first noticed 2020SEP28 published on-line?

- ### 1.2.5

- COM, C++ and /kernel builds.
-When attempting C++ /kernel builds, right now things are happening in there "by accident".
+ ### 1.2.4.
+COM, C++ and /kernel builds

+  When attempting C++ /kernel builds, right now [things are happening in there "by accident"](https://github.com/MicrosoftDocs/cpp-docs/issues/2494#issuecomment-701200395).
 Pleas do not rely on `<comdef.h>` /kernel combination until further notice.